johnnyw66/SAP2/README.md

 **Dieter Muller** - (not the footballer!) - For his notes on building a 6502.
 His chapters on using multiplexers inspired my ALU sub-circuit. http://www.6502.org/users/dieter/

-**Ben Eater** - I had already built part on an ALU before watching his videos - but it was his engaging Youtube content that really inspired me to finish off my first complete CPU. https://www.youtube.com/c/BenEater
+**Ben Eater** - I had already built part of an ALU before watching his videos - but it was his engaging Youtube content that really inspired me to finish off my first complete CPU. https://www.youtube.com/c/BenEater

 **Shiva** -  My old workmate - who posed me the question on 'How do you multiply two numbers without using the multiply or add operators' - a question he was asked in a job interview back in 2015.